 Can I take erythromycin when I am breastfeeding?

-You should not stop taking your medication without talking to your health care provider.
-Small amounts of erythromycin can get into breast milk.
+Yes, erythromycin can be taken by a woman that is breastfeeding.
+Small amounts of erythromycin can get into breast milk, but it is unlikely to affect the nursing infant.
 In one study, a higher chance of pyloric stenosis was seen in infants whose breastfeeding mothers were prescribed erythromycin at the time of birth or within ninety days after.
 While we know the mothers were prescribed the medication we do not know if it was actually taken.
 A more controlled study did not support an association between exposure to erythromycin while breastfeeding and a higher chance for pyloric stenosis.
-Presently, short-term use of erythromycin is generally considered to be compatible with breastfeeding.
-As with exposure to any antibiotic, the breastfed infant should be closely observed for adverse effects such as diarrhea.

 What if the father of the baby takes erythromycin?

 There are no studies looking at possible risks to a pregnancy when the father takes erythromycin.
 In general, medications that the father takes do not increase the risk to a pregnancy.
-For more information, please see the OTIS factsheet on Paternal Exposures at: http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures at: https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 - Bahat Dinur A, et al. 2013.
 Fetal safety of macrolides.
 Antimicrob Agents Chemother 57(7):3307-11.